 Who Should Attend

 Attorneys new to trademark law seeking a complete review of the practice should find this program helpful.
 Seasoned trademark practitioners should find our update on recent issues and cases affecting trademark protection practical and timely.

 Join Reed Smith's Clark Lackert for his panel entitled "International Searching and Filing Strategies."
 Topics will include:

 - CTM and Madrid Protocol— alternatives to national filings

 - Working with foreign counsel to clear marks

-For more information, or to register, visit pli.edu.
+For more information or to register, download the PDF below or visit pli.edu.